This post may contain affiliate links. Please see my Amazon affiliate disclosure at the bottom of this page or click here

 Plus we have a bunch of friends and family who also now have them as a result of seeing ours in action.

-Just make sure to go for the Soda Stream with a glass bottle.
+Just make sure to go with the Soda Stream with the glass water bottle if you want to be super eco-friendly.

 Now this is one for if you have the time… and the willpower!